-ORDINANCE NO. 10274 (NEW SERIES)
+ORDINANCE NO. 9668 (NEW SERIES)

-AN ORDINANCE AMENDING DIVISION 10 OF TITLE 6 OF THE SAN DIEGO COUNTY CODE OF REGULATORY ORDINANCES RELATING TO STANDARDS AND REQUIREMENTS FOR AMBULANCE, CRITICAL CARE, AND NON-EMERGENCY MEDICAL TRANSPORTATION SERVICES
+AN ORDINANCE AMENDING DIVISION 10 OF TITLE 6 OF THE SAN DIEGO COUNTY CODE OF REGULATORY ORDINANCES RELATING TO GENERAL PROVISIONS, FEES, OPERATIONAL STANDARDS AND REQUIREMENTS FOR AMBULANCE, CRITICAL CARE, AND NON-EMERGENCY MEDICAL TRANSPORTATION SERVICES

-The Board of Supervisors of the County of San Diego ordains as follows:
+The Board of Supervisors of the County of San Diego ordains as follows

 Section 1.
-The Board of Supervisors finds and determines that amendments to the San Diego County Code of Regulatory Ordinances, Division 10 of Title 6, are needed to update and clarify language.
+The Board of Supervisors finds and determines that amendments to County Code Division 10 of Title 6 are needed to incorporate current Air Medical Guidelines into Division 10.
+Other proposed changes have to do with process (ambulance inspection and permitting processes) to update and clarify language.

 Section 2.
-In the San Diego County Code of Regulatory Ordinances, Division 10 of Title 6 is hereby amended, to read as follows:
+In the County Code of Regulatory Ordinances, Division 10 of Title 6 is hereby amended, to read as follows: CHAPTER 1.

-CHAPTER 1.
 GENERAL PROVISIONS